Image Credit: “Bella & Bear” Boyt Harness Company

 Should I Be Concerned About Panosteitis?

 “Growing pains” refers to a painful orthopedic condition in young dogs called panosteitis: a condition of the bone that often presents as lameness (limping) due to bone swelling.
 Panosteitis occurs in the leg bones of dogs and appears to affect only rapidly growing large or giant-breed dogs.
 Small dogs and cats are rarely affected.
 The male German Shepherd is considered the poster-dog for this condition, though many active sporting and working dog breeds including retrievers, pointers, hounds, setters, shepherds, and other large and giant breeds can be affected by it.
+It can be tricky at times in treating hip pain in dogs, especially if they are suffering from panosteitis, but hopefully, some of these sections will shed some light on the situation.

 What causes this lameness?